Reimagine your service operations with Slack Connect

-Provide more attentive, personalised service at scale.
-By working in Slack Connect channels with customers and partners, you can extend all the same benefits of Slack’s enterprise-level security, integrations and workflows to people outside your organisation.
+Provide more attentive, personalized service at scale.
+By working in Slack Connect channels with customers and partners, you can extend all the same benefits of Slack’s enterprise-level security, integrations and workflows to people outside your organization.

 15.7%